 - a provisioning client that supports the SCIM v2 protocol

 - a 4me account, preferably a 4me directory account

 Also, these actions are required from the following specific people:

-- the account owner of the 4me account, to share the SCIM access token and endpoint URL to the administrator of the provisioning client.
+- an account administrator of the 4me account, to share the SCIM access token and endpoint URL to the administrator of the provisioning client.

-- the administrator of the provisioning client, to configure the SCIM access token and endpoint URL and optionally to define a mapping.
+- an account administrator of the provisioning client, to configure the SCIM access token and endpoint URL and optionally to define a mapping.